advanced-security/awesome-codeql/README.md

 > A curated list of CodeQL resources.

+## CodeQL Getting Started and Guides (along side the [official docs](https://codeql.github.com/docs/))
+- [GitHub Security Lab](https://securitylab.github.com/get-involved/) - From trying out CodeQL to secure your own code to collecting bug bounties by securing others', here are a few ways we can keep the world's software safe, together.
+- [testing-handbook](https://github.com/trailofbits/testing-handbook) - The [Trail of Bits Testing Handbook](https://appsec.guide/docs/static-analysis/codeql/) is a resource that guides developers and security professionals in configuring, optimizing, and automating many of the static and dynamic analysis tools used at Trail of Bits.

 ## CodeQL Installers
 - [grab_ql](https://github.com/advanced-security/grab_ql) - Grab some/all of CodeQL CLI binary, QL library, VSCode starter workspace, VSCode and VSCode QL extension
 - [codeql-anywhere](https://github.com/david-wiggs/codeql-anywhere) - Put the power of CodeQL in your pocket, take it with you to any CI 🚀